NVIDIA-RTX/NVIGI-3d-Sample/README.md

 Arguments                        | Effect
 ---                              | ---
-`-pathToModels`                 | Required for just about any use - documented above, should point to the downloaded and unzipped models tree
+`-pathToModels`                 | Required for just about any use - documented above, should point to the downloaded and unzipped models tree.
+Defaults to `<EXE_PATH>/../../nvigi.models`
-`-logToFile <directory>`        | Enables logging to file and sets the destination directory for logging.
+`-logToFile <directory>`        | Sets the destination directory for logging.
 The log will be written to `<directory>/nvigi-log.txt` **NOTE** Currently, this directory must be pre-existing.
 The Sample will not auto-create it.
+Defaults to `<EXE_PATH>`
 `-systemPromptGPT <system prompt>` | Sets system prompt for the LLM model.
 Default : See the "Launching the Sample" section.

 ### More Useful Command Line Arguments:

 Arguments                                                                                 | Effect
 ---                                                                                       | ---
+-vk                                                                                       | Use Vulkan for rendering and show only vulkan-compatible NVIGI plugins
 -width 1920                                                                               | Sets width
 -height 1080                                                                              | Sets height
 -verbose                                                                                  | Allows vebose info level logging logging